barankaraaslan/CV/README.md

 One of the container images in this takes a long time to build.
 Because of this, i needed to use a image registery.
 Since i also decided to host my server container in AWS ECS, i decided to use ECR to have more control over the infrastructure by using same provider.
 This can ease setting up a IaaC solution.

+This repository also contains a terraform recipe for aws services used.